open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 - `labels.{attributes/resource}`.
 Deprecated and will be removed by v0.59.0.
 See the [Labels](#labels) section for more information.
 - `labels.record`.
 Deprecated and will be removed by v0.59.0.
 See the [Labels](#labels) section for more information.
 - `tenant`: Deprecated and will be removed by v0.59.0.
 See the [Labels](#tenant-information) section for more information.
-- `format` Deprecated without replacement.
-If you rely on this, let us know by opening an issue before v0.59.0 and we'll assist you in finding a solution.

 Example:
 ```yaml